 Mirjam was born with damaged connective tissue.
 Over the years her condition deteriorated and Mirjam had to spend most of her days in bed.
 For this reason she had experimental surgery done in 2000, during which unfortunately a nerve was damaged.
 This left her with a form of paraplegia and she had to start using a wheelchair.
 After the surgery, Mirjam decided to play basketball.

-After the surgery Mirjam decided to play basketball.
-But after 4 years she had to stop as she had too many basketball related injuries.
+However after 4 years, she had to stop as she had too many basketball-related injuries.
 In 2004 she switched to swimming.
 What a success story this decision soon became!

-A few months before the London Paralympics Mirjam came to Vicair asking if we could help her during her preparation
+A few months before the London Paralympics Mirjam came to Vicair (headoffice in The Netherlands) asking if we could help her during her preparation.

-After the Paralympic race Mirjam became a member of the product development team that developed the Vicair Active wheelchair cushion.
+After the London Paralympics Mirjam became a member of the Vicair product development team the same team that developed her Vicair Active wheelchair cushion.

 Gold medal – first place 2008 Beijing 100m backstroke S6

 Gold medal – first place 2008 Beijing 50m freestyle S6